Mount Manaslu 8163m — Manaslu Circuit Trek NepalMount Manaslu 8163m — Manaslu Circuit Trek Nepal

 • All your standard Meals during the trek.

-• Best available Lodges, Guesthouses accommodation during the trek.
+• Best available lodges and guesthouse accommodation during the trek.

-• Food, accommodation, salary, insurance, equipments, medicine for all trekking staffs.
+• Food, accommodation, salary, insurance, equipment, and medicine for all trekking staffs.

-• Manaslu Special Permit, Trekking Permit, Manaslu conservation Park permits.
+• Manaslu Special Permit, Trekking Permit, and Manaslu Conservation Park permits.

 • Surface transfer from and to Kathmandu.